Light Box - An absolute necessity for children with CVI.

 Where to loan : Early Childhood Intervention or Vision Therapist may provide, School district may provide.

-http://www.aph.org/) the cost is over $100.
+Where to Buy : American Printing House for Blind (http://www.aph.org/) the cost is over $100.
 Amazon.com sells tracing light box (http://www.amazon.com/s/ref=nb_sb_ss_i_0_13?url=search-alias%3Daps&field-keywords=tracing+light+box&sprefix=tracing+light) which is less than $50

 How to use the Light box -